Sexual Harassment Policy

 - The complainant may try informal resolution with the Director of Human Resources and the appropriate department head, faculty chair, or Administrative Cabinet member.

-Any situation of possible or alleged retaliation against a person who is a party to an inquiry or complaint of sexual harassment will be referred to the Dean of Student Affairs or Director of Human Resources for informal investigation, mediation and resolution.
+Any situation of possible or alleged retaliation against a person who is a party to an inquiry or complaint of sexual harassment will be referred to the Vice President for Student Life or Director of Human Resources for informal investigation, mediation, and resolution.
 Such retaliation, when it does occur, is a violation of Federal law as well as College policy.

-In the event that the accused does not agree with the result of the formal hearing and/or the action taken by the Administrative Cabinet member of the College, an appeal may be made to the President within ten (10) days of written notification of the action taken.
-The basis for an appeal must be related to new evidence, procedural error, or the belief that the evidence does not support the verdict.
+In the event that the accused or the complainant does not agree with the result of the formal hearing and/or the action taken by the Administrative Cabinet member of the College, an appeal may be made to the President within ten (10) days of written notification of the action taken.
+The basis for an appeal must be related to new information, procedural error or the belief that the information presented at the hearing does not support the verdict.

 **Approved by the Board of Trustees October 24, 1998.